PlasmaFlare/plasma-baba-mods/readme.md

 **If you are new to baba modding**, [check this more detailed guide I made for installing this mod.](docs/installation_guide.md)

 # Changelog
+- **1.1.0** (4/9/21)
+  - Updated for Beta 401
+  - New mod: THIS
+  - Added a detailed guide for mod installation
 - **1.0.0** (4/2/21)
   - Initial Release